Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Braiding

 \section{Braiding}

-In Section \ref{Section_Braiding_3D} we discussed the idea of braiding statistics in 3+1d.
-Now we look at the particular realisation of braiding that is found in this model.
-First we will give an idea of how braiding relations may be obtained from our membrane operators, then we will describe our results.
+In this section we will first explain how braiding relations can be obtained from the ribbon and membrane operators, then describe our results for this model.

-To understand how we can obtain the braiding relations from the ribbon and membrane operators, we should further discuss the interpretation of these operators.
 Ribbon operators can be thought of as creating a pair of excitations and then separating them along the ribbon.
 The ribbon operator therefore encodes the result of moving an excitation.
-Similarly a membrane operator can be thought of as nucleating a small loop and moving it into the final position of the excitation, as well as changing its size and shape.
+Similarly a membrane operator can be thought of as nucleating a small loop and moving it across the membrane.
 Therefore we should be able to find the result of braiding by applying successive membrane operators.
 In particular the braiding is related to the commutation relations of the membrane operators.
 For instance, consider the commutation relation shown in Figure \ref{LoopLoopCommutation}, which we will see relates to loop-loop braiding.
 The images represent membrane operators, which are displaced horizontally to indicate an order of operators (although the membranes intersect in space).
 In the first line, we first act with an operator that produces a loop excitation (the green loop) and then act with an operator that creates another loop (shown in red) and moves it through that first loop.
 This performs a braiding move, specifically the one from the left side of Figure \ref{LoopMovesIntro}.
 In the second line of Figure \ref{LoopLoopCommutation}, we first act with the operator that creates and moves the red loop through empty space, before creating the other loop excitation.
 In this case no braiding move occurs.
 Comparing these two lines (that is, working out the commutation relation for the two membrane operators) therefore lets us compare the situation with braiding to the one without, but where the excitations have the same final positions in each case.
 This latter point is important because ensuring that the excitations have the same final positions in the two cases isolates the effect of braiding from any other effects.